Dyalog/APLCourse/docs/Data.md

 ```

 !!!
 Note
 	The user command `]Repr` can generate APL expressions which produce most arrays.
 In some sense, it is like an inverse to **execute** `⍎`.
-There is also a utility function The utility function `⎕SE.Dyalog.Utils.repObj` which can be used in code, but we do not recommend using it in applications; use the primitives to test the properties of arrays, as explained in [the sections on error handling](../Errors/#who-needs-to-know).
+There is also a utility function `⎕SE.Dyalog.Utils.repObj` which can be used in code, but we do not recommend using it in applications; use the primitives to test the properties of arrays, as explained in [the sections on error handling](../Errors/#who-needs-to-know).

 ### Convenient text output
 Once upon a time, APL was considered an incredible, revolutionary tool for scientists, artists and business people alike to be able to get work done using computers.
 In a time before spreadsheet software was so ubiquitous, APL terminals offered a way to quickly and easily process data, produce reports and format them for printing.